How to Decide on a Good Domain Name

 I’ve been thinking about my brand name and have been looking around for some resources to specifically help plan for and decide on a brand name.
 It’s been challenging, and at times can get overwhelming!

 We often spend a lot of time before launching a website doing research on our names vs. others.
 We prefer to be easily remembered, and at the same time try to avoid any direct competition for better organic search results.
 The domain name you choose will likely continue for the rest of your life, or at least as long as your business is up and running.
 It has always been a painful process to change and migrate the content.
-In this blog, we will discuss tips and recommendations for choosing a good domain name for your company.
+In this blog, we will discuss tips and recommendations for choosing a good domain name for your business.

 Avoid choosing similar domain names with direct competition.
 Please do not violate someone else’s trademark.